samsmithnz/TurnBasedEngine/README.md

 12. If the team has no players with hit points remaining, the mission is over

 ## How to install/use
-- Requires .NET 7 (for tests)
-- TBE.Logic dll is .NET Standard 2.0 for Unity compatibility
+- TBE.Logic contains the main logic, and is compiled to a .NET Standard 2.0 DLL (for Unity compatibility)
+- TBE.Tests contains automated testing, using .NET 10
+- See tests & scenarios for examples of how to utilize the TBE.Logic project
 - Codespaces is configured, or you can continue to use Visual Studio
-- See tests & scenarios for examples of how to utilize the TBE.Logic project

 ## Contributions
 - Contributions welcome!
 Fork/Issue/Pull Request.
 Whatever you are comfortable suggesting.